Poly Mailers

 How biodegradable mailers break down from fiber to backyard bin

 From extrusion to disposal, the material choices define success: PLA-coated kraft reacts differently than starch blends.
-PLA, a corn-derived polyester, stays clear and printable down to 45 GSM yet requires industrial composting, while the PBAT blend that we ran in Vietnam tolerates backyard bins but needs thicker walls, a trade our analytics team logged in the design brief as a direct recommendation from the Packaging Institute.
+PLA, a corn-derived polyester, stays clear and printable down to 45 GSM yet requires industrial composting, while the PBAT blend that we ran in Vietnam tolerates backyard bins but needs thicker walls.
+Our analytics team logged that trade in the design brief, and it lines up with what the Packaging Institute recommends.

 Our compost lab reports now include a timeline: week one, film softening; week two, microbial colonization; week three, fragmenting into soil.
 I learned that detail from a supplier in Suzhou after they called me to say the compost pile hadn’t broken down a test piece.
 The fix?
 Swap the heat seal profile and remove the silicone slip agent recommended by three other clients—each step echoing the biodegradable mailers design tips we document in the QC binder.